furia155/SubSpace/README.md

-SubSpace - A basic subscription management tool
+SubSpace - A subscription management tool